NightRider92/arduino-laser-communication/README.md

 **Synchronization method**
 As we are using 2 independent devices without external RTC or similar synchronization mechanism, synchronization over digital pin has been implemented.
 When Arduino #1 sends the message, is signals to the Arduino #2 that it could start receiving the data.

-**Issues**
-As this is an experiment for learning purposes, I've noticed that the "delayMicroseconds()" function is not 100% accurate and when sending long messages delays start drifting.
-When they drift from original value data cannot be properly read.
-This is countered by decreasing delay value by 5 microseconds every 25 characters.
-Seems to be working for some fixed number of characters.
-Maybe interrupts should be used, but this was done for learning purposes.
-Arduino is not "hard-realtime" system.

 **Sender device**